 Beyond its workout benefits, the Commercial X22i has been a boon for my mental health.
 COVID concerns have blocked many, including myself, from our usual travel schedules, and a long, gray Portland winter doesn’t make it any easier.
 The NordicTrack X22i and its iFit interactive programs certainly alleviate some of the cabin fever that I and many others are feeling.
 Granted, no matter how refreshed you feel, you’ll still need to supplement your vitamin D, but it’s about the closest I’ve come to an actual tropical holiday in the last year.
 So after the first month, where do I stand?
 There are a lot of negatives to the coronavirus lockdown, but my running has never been better.

-- Best Cheap NordicTrack Deals for March 2021
+- Best Cheap NordicTrack Deals and Sales for May 2021

 - The 9 Best Cardio Workouts to Shake Up Your Routine